 At 23 x 11.5 x 11.8 cm, it has room for a power strip with 3 plugs (but as usual, measure first), and there are two access points for cables.

 The base stands on rubber feet, so there’s some protection against water on the floor, and the ventilation hole is on the bottom panel.

 The Bottom Line

-The box itself is pretty simple – it has plenty of access points for cables, room for a phone on top (when you’re charging it, for example), and at 34 x 15 x 12cm it should be big enough to hold up to a 6-gang power strip, but always best to measure first.
+The box itself is pretty simple – it has three access points for cables, room for a phone on top (when you’re charging it, for example), and at 34 x 15 x 12cm it should be big enough to hold up to a 5-gang power strip, but always best to measure first.